 Sam Quinney MPP

-Prior to joining The Lab @ DC, Sam worked at the US Department of Education (ED) to embed behavioral insights and rigorous testing into the Department’s outreach to struggling student borrowers.
+Sam joined the Lab in January 2016 as its first full-time employee.
+Prior to joining The Lab @ DC, Sam worked at the US Department of Education (ED) and White House Social and Behavioral Sciences Team to embed behavioral insights and rigorous testing into outreach to struggling student borrowers.
 In K-12 education, Sam informed the development and analysis of many ED initiatives, including School Improvement Grants and new regulations for teacher preparation programs.

 Sam previously worked as a Fellow under Chicago Mayor Rahm Emanuel, where he helped design a more cost-effective use of commercial loading zones and a 311 data tool currently used to predict and prevent outbreaks of rodent activity across the city.
 Prior to living in Chicago, Sam was a 7th Grade U.S. History teacher in Philadelphia and a Coordinator for a college readiness program serving low-income youth from neighborhood high schools.

 Sam was a 2013 Presidential Management Fellow and a 2007 Teach For America Corps Member.
 Sam holds a B.A. in political science and writing from Villanova University, a secondary teaching certification from University of Pennsylvania, and a Masters of public policy from the University of Chicago.
-On the weekends you’ll find Sam with his wife, Kelly, and dog, Nova, enjoying H Street NE, or exploring DC’s growing craft beer and distilling industry.
+Sam lives in Ward 6 in Capitol Hill East with his wife, Kelly, dog, Nova and (soon to be born and yet to be named) first child…